 Your VA Mentor is one of the first places you want to check for information and resources on being a Virtual Assistant.

-Tracey D’Aviero is a VA trainer and mentor and is apart of a couple of VA associations, she really knows what it takes to be a VA and has a lot of useful information to share on her website.
+Tracey D’Aviero is a VA trainer and mentor and is a part of a couple of VA associations, she really knows what it takes to be a VA and has a lot of useful information to share on her website.

 VACT (Virtual Assistant Coaching and Training Company) is run by Amanda Johnson who is a business coach, mentor, and trainer.
-You should definitely check out her website for everything in becoming a Virtual Assistant.
+You should definitely check out her website for everything about becoming a Virtual Assistant.

 Reese Ben-Yaacov shows you how to start your own VA business with her course, training, and mentoring programs.
-She also has a free course that is one of my favorite free courses to take online.
+She also has a free course that is one of my favourite free courses to take online.